-Osteoarthritis (OA) is a degenerative joint disease that causes pain and stiffness and decreases mobility.
-While OA is not always hereditary, experts believe that there may be a genetic component that increases the risk of developing this condition.
+Osteoarthritis (OA) is not always hereditary, but experts believe there may be a genetic component that increases the risk of developing this condition.

 While genetics play a role in increasing the risk of someone developing OA, this condition is not hereditary.

 This article explores how genetics contribute to OA and discusses other risk factors.

 When a person has OA, their cartilage breaks down.
 Cartilage is a protective, fibrous connective tissue that cushions the ends of bones and allows them to move easily over each other.